TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

 NOTE: Where CMD is specified, this may be CTRL (or ALT) in Windows / Linux

-CMD-I - This  Help Instruction Information

-CMD-F - Search for text in display windows

-CMD-O - Copy all outputs to Clipboard
+CMD-I           This  Help Instruction Information CMD-F           Search for text in display windows CMD-O           Copy all outputs to Clipboard CMD-SHIFT-U     Examine an object's raw data - enter the Object's UUID CMD-SHIFT-+     Unlock Toolbox (Contact Author for password and usage) - (Might be CMD-SHIFT-= on some keyboards)

+Toolbox also installs two new Extensions Menu options (which allow the user to select register transactions before running):
+    - Toolbox: Move Investment Transactions
+    - Toolbox: Total Selected Transactions

 TOOLBAR / MENU BAR Contains the following:
-    - Toolbox Options Menu
+    - Toolbox Options menu
-    - Help menu
+    - Help/About menu
     - Button: Launch Console Window (opens the Moneydance Help>Show Console Window)
     - Button: Save Console Log (to a file of your choosing)
     - Button: Open MD Folder (Preferences, Themes, Console log, Dataset, Extensions, Auto-backup folder, last backup folder[, Sync Dir][, Install Dir])